ehamiter/anagram/README.md

 optional arguments:

     -h, --help      : show help message and exit
-    -m, --min      : Minimum amount of letters in anagram -s, --starts   : Generates words starting with this letter -e, --ends     : Generates words ending with this letter -r, --required : Generates words that must have this letter or letters
+    -m, --min       : Minimum amount of letters in anagram -s, --starts    : Generates words starting with this letter -e, --ends      : Generates words ending with this letter -r, --required  : Generates words that must have this letter or letters --limit         : The maximum number of words you want to see (Default: 5) -u, --unordered : Leave the output in alphabetical order

 example: